Are you worried you have fruit flies? But they don’t look quite right? Well, you don’t have fruit flies.

 You’ll need to repeat this process once a week for three weeks or longer.

-When all else fails, you might have to turn to chemical pest killers.
-Before you use these chemicals, test a small area to make sure there are no adverse effects.
+You might have to turn to chemical pest killers when all else fails.
+Before you use these chemicals, test a small area to ensure no adverse effects.

 Why are they named “fungus gnats”?